edgarfinn/React-Basic-Reference/README.md

 This only needs to be set within the component invocation. ```<List item key={this.props.uniqueDataTag} />```.
 You dont have to set it in the definition of that component.

+You can see this mini-app in action by copying the contents into the javascript field of [this React CodePen](https://codepen.io/gaearon/pen/rrpgNB?editors=0010)

 ```JSX
 class App extends React.Component {